kushidesign/kushi-quickstart/README.md

 # Kushi quickstart
 [Kushi](https://github.com/kushidesign/kushi) is a complete styling and UI solution for ClojureScript.

 This template demonstrates how to setup a project with Kushi, using [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Reagent](https://reagent-project.github.io/).
-You can find most of the documentation and examples that you need to get started via comments in the src files of this project.
+You can find most of the documentation and examples that you need to get started via comments in the source files of this project.

 This template is based on [shadow-cljs/browser-quickstart](https://github.com/shadow-cljs/quickstart-browser)

-The example `kushi.edn` features all the options (set to their defaults), with descriptive commentary.
-By design, this quickstart template includes all the relevant css to allow you to explore the design system, design tokens, semantic variants, and the entire kushi.ui library of pre-built components.
-In a real-world project, you may very well be using only a subset of these things, in which case you can aggressively elide different categories of css and reduce your bundle size.
-The comments in the kushi.edn file describe which options write kind of css.

 <br>